nusco/narjillos/backlog.md

 > goal: make Narjillos easy to run on modern platforms

 * Fix SQLite bug
 String too big?
 Why?
-Check, then maybe replace SQLite with H2.
+Check, or just swap SQLite with H2, or simply MVStore (http://www.h2database.com/html/mvstore.html).

 * Update to Java 17-style code
 Fix all warnings, and also switch to modern Java constructs where appropriate.